ucdavis-bioinformatics-training/2021-August-Advanced-Topics-in-Single-Cell-RNA-Seq-Trajectory-and-Velocity/data_reduction/Velocyto.md

 pip install velocyto
 ```

-and then test the installation
+To test the installation, print Velocyto's help statement.
 ```bash
 velocyto --help
 ```

-It is also recommended to use a repetative sequence mask file, this is easiest to obtain from the [UCSC genome browser](https://genome.ucsc.edu/cgi-bin/hgTables?hgsid=611454127_NtvlaW6xBSIRYJEBI0iRDEWisITa&clade=mammal&org=Mouse&db=mm10&hgta_group=allTracks&hgta_track=rmsk&hgta_table=0&hgta_regionType=genome&position=chr12%3A56694976-56714605&hgta_outputType=primaryTable&hgta_outputType=gff&hgta_outFileName=mm10_rmsk.gtf
+It is also recommended to use a repetative sequence mask file, this is easiest to obtain from the [UCSC genome browser](https://genome.ucsc.edu/cgi-bin/hgTables?hgsid=611454127_NtvlaW6xBSIRYJEBI0iRDEWisITa&clade=mammal&org=Human&db=0&hgta_group=allTracks&hgta_track=rmsk&hgta_table=rmsk&hgta_regionType=genome&position=&hgta_outputType=gff&hgta_outFileName=GRCh38_rmsk.gtf
 ).

-You want to download the mask in gtf format.
-Unfortunately, Ensembl doesn't provide a gtf file for the repeat sequences and we'd have to generate one ourselves (write a script to do so) which is beyond the scope of this workshop.
+You want to download the mask in GTF format.
+Unfortunately, Ensembl doesn't provide a GTF file for the repeat sequences and we'd have to generate one ourselves (write a script to do so) which is beyond the scope of this workshop.

 ###  Running Velocyto on Cellranger output